gchure/phd/src/chapter_01/section_02_molecular_adaptation.md

 in response to changing activity of an allosteric transcriptional repressor.
 Using the same tricks given by @Eq:boltzmann and @Eq:verbal_pact, we expand upon a previously characterized thermodynamic model of the simple repression motif.
-This motif, schematized in @Fig:induction_intro (A) is not just a convenient abstraction of a regulatory architecture.
+This motif, schematized in @Fig:induction_intro (A), is not just a convenient abstraction of a regulatory architecture.
 Rather, this motif is the most ubiquitous regulatory scheme in *E. coli* [@gama-castro2016;
 @ireland2020] and has been the target of much theoretical and experimental dissection [@vilar2003; @buchler2003; @bintu2005; @garcia2011;
 @brewster2014; @phillips2019].
-However, inclusion of allostery in a mathematical sense had yet to be experimentally dissected.
+However, inclusion of allostery in a mathematical sense had yet to be explored experimentally.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At the beginning of 2016, Manuel Razo-Mejia, Stephanie L. Barnes, Nathan M. Belliveau, Tal Einav, and I joined forces and